-That’s just fine — in fact, there is even more scope for finding learning materials that suit the way you learn if you prefer reading on paper.
+That’s just fine — in fact, there is even more scope for finding learning materials that suit the way you learn if you prefer books.

-Those of you who already have some experience of web design may have your favourite texts but for those who are absolute beginners, we recommend one of the following 2 books as a primer:
+Those of you who already have some experience of web design may have your favourite texts but for those who are absolute beginners, we recommend the following 2 books to start with:

-This book by Jennifer Niederst Robbins is our key text for the Webpage Design course and it should therefore be at the top of your shopping list.
+This book by Jennifer Niederst Robbins is our key text for the Design for Web Content course and it should therefore be at the top of your shopping list.
 If any book could claim to be a single volume introduction to everything a beginner needs to know about web design, this book comes closer than any other.
-At just over 600 pages long, this isn’t a short read, but it is a surprisingly light read.
+At over 700 pages long, it isn’t a short read, but it is a surprisingly light read.
 Robbins is obviously a teacher and her clear and logical explanations of the topics in this book are delivered at a sensible pace, which makes even complex concepts such as progressive enhancement and responsive web design easy to understand.
 This book is ideal if you already have some web design experience or if you completed the Jon Duckett book and are ready for more.

 Of course, there are many books on web design that you could read to prepare yourself for this programme.
 To some extent, your choice of reading will depend on your background but you should take a look at our suggested web design books list for more ideas.